nthykier/IDEA-debpkg/README.md

  * Folding of long field values.
  * Bundled spelling dictionary with common Debian package related terms and jargon to avoid some false-positive spelling mistakes.
+ * Folding support to hide GPG signatures.
+There is no logic to determine whether the given file permits the GPG signature.

 ## Getting started